How to Create a Bloodborne Pathogen Exposure Control Plan

 1. Exposure Determination

-Employers pinpoint job classifications and tasks where workers risk encountering bloodborne pathogens by conducting a thorough risk assessment.
+High-risk job classifications often include nurses, phlebotomists, laboratory technicians, emergency medical responders, housekeeping staff in healthcare facilities, and dental professionals.
 This assessment involves analyzing job descriptions, work processes, and potential hazards to identify exposure risks accurately.

 2. Implementation of Control Measures